vvscode/docs/docs/conversation/conversation-fb-advance-messages.md

 ---
-title: Sending rich messages with Facebook Messenger
+title: Send rich messages with Facebook Messenger
 excerpt: >-
   Learn and see how different kind of messages render on Facebook Messenger.
-hidden: true
+hidden: false
 ---

 ## Advanced Facebook Messages